 CDMNext.
 A Web Application for Leading Economic Indicators Analysis

 CDMNext is a web app built with Webix and other web technologies.
 It’s intended for visualization of economic and financial indicators in the form of charts, maps, diagrams, and tables.
 The main challenge was to provide the possibility to work with up to 4 million data series gathered from 1,5 thousand of sources.

-As a result of developer’s work, the customer got an advanced cloud-based platform for financial and investment researches.
-The tool allows searching and data visualization, works flawlessly on the desktop and mobile devices.
-A user can visualize its own insights and create up to 15 views, choosing a preferred style.
+As a result of the developer’s work, the customer got an advanced cloud-based platform for financial and investment researches.
+The tool allows searching and data visualization works flawlessly on desktop and mobile devices.
+A user can visualize its insights and create up to 15 views, choosing a preferred style.
 In this particular example, Webix was used for rendering huge portions of data in a data table.